neuefische/wd-flipped-classroom-curriculum/README.md

 ## Sessions

 Sessions are structured not by week - but by days.
-It does not matter anymore which session is being held on which day of the week.
+It does not matter which session is being held on which day of the week.
 This is the recommended order of sessions.
 Morning sessions should be the ones more challenging than afternoon sessions.

 | day | morning                      | afternoon                                     | project                                               | guest lecture                                                                                           |
 | --- | ---------------------------- | --------------------------------------------- | ----------------------------------------------------- | ------------------------------------------------------------------------------------------------------- |